wso2/docs-mi/en/docs/learn/examples/routing-examples/splitting-aggregating-messages.md

-# How to split messages and aggregate responses
+# How to Split Messages and Aggregate Responses

 This example scenario uses a back-end service with two stock quote inventories (IBM and SUN).
 A proxy service is configured in the Micro Integrator with the **Iterate** mediator (to split the incoming message) and the **Aggregate** mediator (to aggregate the responses).